morgvb/energy-project-dashboard/README.md

 ## Limitations

-This setup could be improved by logically separating the more complex processes.
+This setup would be improved by logically separating the complex processes.
 This would include creating separate environments for `development` and `production` as well as creating separate modules for the configuration of `vpc`, `ecs`, and `rds`.

+This configuration is simplified and both `variables.tf` and `outputs.tf` are incomplete.
+In a real configuration, testing the provisioning of the Terraform resources would help inform variables and outputs to include.
+I would also configure Hashicorp Vault to handle access to AWS and manage credentials securely.